-Recommendation Implementation Plan Target Date

-Increase student and faculty Elementary Education faculty On-going

-awareness of the articulation plan to increase student and

-agreements between colleges faculty awareness of the

-and universities in the state articulation agreements between

-system and the advantage of colleges and universities in the

-receiving an associate degree state system and alert them to

-before transferring to a four- the advantage of receiving an

-year institution. associate degree before

-transferring to a four-year

-institution.
-Increased contact

-between faculty in the major

-area and students enrolled in the

-degree program will result from

-a faculty mentor program in

-progress.

-Encourage students to enroll in A degree program mentor will The degree program mentor

-specific degree programs continue to educate both faculty visits Freshman Seminar

-rather than choosing Liberal advisors and students about the and PASS classes during the

-Studies advantages of choosing the first several weeks of every

-Elementary Education degree semester.

-program.
-Specifically, the The degree program mentor

-degree program mentor will meets with faculty advisors

-meet with faculty advisors during August in-service

-during August in-service and every year.

-meet with students in both

-Freshman Seminar and PASS

-classes early each semester.

-Encourage students to enroll in East Central now offers 4

-education courses. education courses to SSC

-students.
-We recommend that

-students be required to choose

-these education classes as part

-of their major degree

-requirements.
+Table 9 Recommendation Implementation Plan Target Date Increase student and faculty Elementary Education faculty On-going awareness of the articulation plan to increase student and agreements between colleges faculty awareness of the and universities in the state articulation agreements between system and the advantage of colleges and universities in the receiving an associate degree state system and alert them to before transferring to a four- the advantage of receiving an year institution. associate degree before transferring to a four-year institution.
+Increased contact between faculty in the major

+F area and students enrolled in the degree program will result from the faculty mentor program.
+Encourage students to enroll in A degree program mentor will The degree program mentor specific degree programs continue to educate both faculty visits Learning Strategies rather than choosing Liberal advisors and students about the classes during the first Studies advantages of choosing the several weeks of every Elementary Education degree semester. program.
+Specifically, the The degree program mentor degree program mentor will is available to meet with meet with faculty advisors faculty advisors during during August in-service and August in-service every meet with students in Learning year.
+Strategies classes early each semester.
+Encourage students to enroll in East Central now offers 4 education courses that are part education courses to SSC of the AS in Science in students.
+We recommend that Elementary Education degree students be required to choose these education classes as part of their major degree requirements.